inspec/inspec-aws/docs/resources/aws_ec2_vpc_peering_connections.md

 ### be_available

-Use `should` to check if the entity is available.
+Use `should` to check if an entity is available.

     describe aws_ec2_vpc_peering_connections do
       it { should be_available }